UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/index.rst

 Notes, etc. for UWPCE Winter class of Py320: Advanced Programming in Python

+These notes are used to help guide class time.

+The notes themselves, and any example code, will be updated as the class progresses.

 These notes are rendered from this gitHub repo:

 https://github.com/UWPCE-PythonCert-ClassRepos/Python320-Winter-2022